 Do you see a lot of additional property research or exploration on trying to determine how those properties are aligned and what type of things are encumbering those properties?

 Eric Cannon (2:36)

 When we get into the process, one of the things we’re going to be looking to do is survey the ground as we get into it.
-And there’s a couple of different kinds of surveys.
-That word is thrown around a lot where people think it’s a guy walking around with a survey rod, doing survey points and elevations, but the boundary on that as well as the ALTA survey is the word that’s used, which is a particular survey that’s going to take a title opinion.
+And there are a couple of different kinds of surveys.
+That word is thrown around a lot where people think it’s a guy walking around with a survey rod, doing survey points and elevations, but the boundary on that as well as the ALTA survey, is the word that’s used, which is a particular survey that’s going to take a title opinion.
 That’s going to be something where they take the abstract, or the abstractor develops a title opinion, which is going to research anything that encumbers the property.
 Whether it’s easements that are through the property, old railroad obstacles, a lot of times those things, you may not know they’re there.
-The railroad ties may have been gone for 50 years, but the railroad still has rights through there either with access easements, underlying ownership, or something.
+The railroad ties may have been gone for 50 years, but the railroad still has rights through there, either with access easements, underlying ownership, or something.

 We recommend that developers get a title opinion done, provide that to us, or give us an abstract, so we can help them protect themselves and to have that as part of their due diligence when they’re going through it.

 Tim West (3:32)